 After allowing a blocked punt for a safety early in the game, special teams were just as special as they'd been all preseason.
 Dexter McCluster's long punt return set up the Chiefs' first touchdown, and kicker Ryan Succop and punter Dustin Colquitt put the Jags in poor field position all game.

-Page 2 of 2 - Then there was the defense, which has swapped out a "read and react" style endorsed by former coach Romeo Crennel for a "seek and attack" style under new coordinator Bob Sutton.
+Then there was the defense, which has swapped out a "read and react" style endorsed by former coach Romeo Crennel for a "seek and attack" style under new coordinator Bob Sutton.

 The result was three sacks for linebacker Justin Houston.
 Tamba Hali picked off a pass and returned it for his first career touchdown.
 Brandon Flowers nearly had another pick 6.
 And the defensive line bottled up Jacksonville star Maurice Jones-Drew all afternoon.